 SHOULD YOU CHOOSE UNDERFLOOR HEATING?

 YES!
-Stone and Porcelain tiles are an excellent combination for under floor heating as the tiles, once heated, provide a heat sink throughout the day.
+Stone and Porcelain tiles are an excellent combination as the tiles, once heated, provide a heat sink throughout the day.

-Underfloor heating has grown in popularity in both the domestic and the commercial sector as more people realise the lifestyle benefits of having underfloor heating installed.
+Underfloor heating has grown in popularity in both the domestic and the commercial sector as more people realise the lifestyle benefits.

 Key factors that will influence the growth of the underfloor heating market are: